 Standalone Code Campaign

-The Campaign Manager enables you to create standalone promo codes.
-Standalone codes are represented by a single code and cannot be assigned to individual customers.
-Instead, fixed promo codes are used to run open-for-all campaigns with large total redemption limits.
+In the Campaign manager, you can create standalone promo codes.
+Standalone codes are represented by a single code.
+They are most often used to run open-for-all campaigns with large total redemption limits.

 Prerequisite